ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 It is shown in the paper

-* Dawson, "A forbidden-suborder characterization of binarily-composable diagrams in double categories", [TAC](http://www.tac.mta.ca/tac/volumes/1995/n7/1-07abs.html)
+* Dawson, _A forbidden-suborder characterization of binarily-composable diagrams in double categories_ , [TAC](http://www.tac.mta.ca/tac/volumes/1995/n7/1-07abs.html)

-that this is the "only obstacle," in the same sense that $K_5$ and $K_{3,3}$ are the only obstacles to [[planar graph|planarity]] of a [[graph]].
+that this is the _only obstacle_ in the same sense that $K_5$ and $K_{3,3}$ are the only obstacles to [[planar graph|planarity]] of a [[graph]].
 Namely, if a diagram is not composable in a double category, then every "attempt" to compose it by a sequence of binary compositions will eventually result in a diagram which "contains" a pinwheel in a suitable sense (specifically, as a sub-[[tileorder]]).

 In many double categories, however, arbitrary arrangements of squares, even pinwheels, can be composed.
 By this we mean that given a pinwheel diagram in such a double category (for example), there is a natural square with the same boundary which it makes sense to regard as "the composite" of that pinwheel.
 For example: